kirovtome/python-api-twitch-clips/README.md

 ### Instructions

 1. Clone the repository.
-2. Insert the client_id into the script "var_client_id" variable.
+2. Insert the client_id into the script "client_id" variable.
 3. Copy the Twitch clip link to clipboard.
 4. Execute the script by running the following command:
 ```console